billykwok/seihon/packages/loader/README.md

 >
 > More importantly, this toolkit is the last piece of the puzzle that enables code-splitted CMS-less MDX-based static site generation.

 `@seihon/loader` is a [`webpack`](https://github.com/webpack/webpack) loader that collects [`frontmatter`](https://github.com/jxson/front-matter) from all MDX documents and transforms them into one single object.

-- It allows you to statically generate Table of Content, Blog Directory, Project List, or anything that contains a collection of data derived from [`frontmatter`](https://github.com/jxson/front-matter), without manual maintenance.
+It allows you to statically generate Table of Content, Blog Directory, Project List, or anything that contains a collection of data derived from [`frontmatter`](https://github.com/jxson/front-matter), without manual maintenance.
 You can even paginate the result using query parameters.

-- Additionally, this loader allows you to transform frontmatter into actually content in the markdown part of the MDX document.

 > In most occasions, you need to use this toolkit together with [`webpack`](https://github.com/webpack/webpack), [`@mdx-js/loader`](https://github.com/mdx-js/mdx/tree/master/packages/loader), [`babel-loader`](https://github.com/babel/babel-loader) and [`loadable-components`](https://github.com/smooth-code/loadable-components) in order to build a complete CMS-less static site that automatically.